Use AVWAP To See Who’s In Control

 Key Takeaways

+AVWAP is a versatile and powerful indicator that helps traders stay on the right side of the trend.
 By combining price, time, and volume, AVWAP provides insight into the balance between supply and demand.

 Use AVWAP within your system to help identify if buyers or sellers control the price movement within your specified timeframe.